 By the end of the series presenter Yoffy was so sick of making the show, he destroyed the finger puppets whilst the camera was still rolling.

-Fingermouse returned in 1985 with his own show – The Music Man, telling stories about the mouse using musical instruments
+The show made a return in 1985 as Fingermouse, telling stories about the mouse using musical instruments

 – Fingermouse – a mouse, consisting of a grey paper cone head with paper ears and whiskers with a grey glove for the body (“Fingermouse, Fingermouse/I am a sort of wondermouse”).